chromium/chromium/docs/memory-infra/probe-gpu.md

    IOSurfaces on Mac, or CPU side shared memory).
 Because of their cross process use case, these objects will almost always be shared between a renderer or browser process and the GPU process.
- * **GLImages**: GLImages are a platform-independent abstraction around GPU memory, similar to GPU Memory Buffers.
-In many cases, GLImages are created from GPUMemoryBuffers.
-The primary difference is that GLImages are designed to be bound to an OpenGL texture using the image extension.
+ * **SharedImages**: SharedImages are a platform-independent abstraction around GPU memory, similar to GPU Memory Buffers.
+In many cases, SharedImages are created from GPUMemoryBuffers.

 GPU Memory can be found across a number of different processes, in a few different categories.